RootITUp/Logging/docs/en-US/Add-LoggingTarget.md

 ```

 ## DESCRIPTION
 This cmdlet sets up a new logging target.
-The logging target must be initialized using *Set-LoggingCustomTargets*.
+The logging target must be initialized using *Set-LoggingCustomTarget*.

 ## EXAMPLES